ramananbalakrishnan/nus-thesis-latex-template/README.md

 $ wget https://raw.githubusercontent.com/ramananbalakrishnan/nus-thesis-latex-template/master/nus-thesis-latex-template.tar.gz
 $ tar xvzf nus-thesis-latex-template.tar.gz
 $ cd nus-thesis-latex-template
+# <edit thesis_contents.tex to your liking>
 $ ./make
+# <the ./make command can be pass a single argument denoting the filename, if
+different from thesis_contents.tex>
 ```

 ### on Windows
+> Install TexLive

+> Edit the thesis_contents.tex file

-Install TexLive, then use pdflatex / bibtex to build the files
+> Use pdflatex / bibtex to build the files

 Recommended setup: TexLive + Texworks

 ## Author